 Potential Consequences of Medical Transcription Errors

-Patient Misidentification | Patients with similar names or birthdays can get confused with each other, especially during high-volume transcription periods. |
+- Patient misidentification: Patients with similar names or birthdates may be confused with one another, especially during high-volume transcription periods.

-Medication Dosage Errors | Incorrect decimal points or mix-ups in the measurement units can happen during rushed documentation. |
+- Medication dosage errors: Misplaced decimal points or incorrect measurement units can occur during rushed documentation.

 What Are The Common Medical Transcription Errors to Check?